-For 2020, the Corporation is reporting a liability for pollution remediation of \$311,703.
+For 2021, the Corporation is reporting a liability for pollution remediation of \$70,901.
 The EPA required the Corporation to remediate any asbestos found in any of their properties or projects.
 The Corporation estimates the liability based on the current value of outlays using the expected cash flow technique.
-The Corporation's asbestos remediation projects are as follows:

 As part of the Corporation's efforts to put properties back to productive use, certain acquired properties are found to contain asbestos.
-The cost of remediation estimated by the Corporation is \$311,703 as of 2020 with the potential for additional costs in the future based on survey results.
-Of this amount, \$165,203 is to be recovered from Cuyahoga County and \$146,500 is to be recovered from the OHFA.
+The cost of remediation estimated by the Corporation is \$70,901 as of 2021 with the potential for additional costs in the future based on survey results.
+Of this amount, \$10,563 is expected to be recovered from Cuyahoga County.
 This amount is realizable and has reduced the expense.
-This recovery asset from Cuyahoga County and the OHFA has been reported as part of the intergovernmental receivable.
+This recovery asset from Cuyahoga County has been reported as part of the intergovernmental receivable.